DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 The core is assessed with two exams which are externally marked.
 Both are two hours long.
 Learners are also required to complete an employer set project task as part of the core.

 We also expect that our students have the required professional standards in the workplace.
-Dressing smartly, arriving on time is key to make a good impression.
-Learners need will need to be able to communicate to client’s effectivity and be productive in the workplace.
+Dressing smartly and arriving on time are key to making a good impression.
+Learners will need to be able to communicate to clients effectivity and be productive in the workplace.
 There will be support to develop these professional standards within the course.

 The Occupational Specialism Assessment (OSA) will be assessed by three assignments which are completed under control assessment conditions